I'm in the middle of a big trip. In the next three weeks, I'll visit six countries.

 4) Search other destinations and buy a connecting flight

-Superhack: Search your flight to Bali, and then see through what airports the cheapest flights connect in.
-This is how I found Taipei-- not a city in Asia I would ever think to fly into, but it's where most of the cheap flights were stopping.
-I'll buy a second ticket and get me to Bali for less.
+Superhack: Search for your flight to Bali and then see what airports the cheapest flights connect in.
+This is how I found Taipei-not a city in Asia I would ever think to fly into, but it's where most of the cheap flights stopped.
+I'll buy a second ticket, which will get me to Bali for less.

 5) Take advantage of free-stopovers

 Icelandair offers up to seven days free stopover if you connect in Reykjavík.
 Flying to Europe this year?
-Book your flight on Icelandair, and go spend the day relaxing in the Blue Lagoon.
-It's natural beauty will blow your mind, and it's very close to the airport.
+Book your flight on Icelandair, and spend the day relaxing in the Blue Lagoon.
+Its natural beauty will blow your mind, and it's very close to the airport.

 6) Watch the price predictors